noha/pharo-scripts/README.md

 monitoring
 -------------

-These scripts adapt the [pharo monitoring tools](http://smalltalkhub.com/#!/~NorbertHartl/Monitoring) to monitoring services
+These scripts adapt the <a href="http://smalltalkhub.com/#!/~NorbertHartl/Monitoring">pharo monitoring tools</a> to monitoring services